 If the assessors consider that you should not be invited for interview, your QP Officer will contact you and advise you how to proceed.

-Your interview will be in London at the offices of one of the three professional bodies.
-We have a joint programme of interviews and will offer you the first available date regardless of location.
+Your interview will be hosted by one of the three professional bodies.
+We have a joint programme of interviews and will offer you the first available date.

 An interview panel is normally three assessors, one from each professional body, and the interview will be chaired by the assessor from you own professional body.
 Your QP Officer will attend and will note the questions.
 There may also be an observer (usually an assessor in training, but the MHRA and VMD have also observed interviews), who will take no part in the interview.

 The assessors will ask questions in turn, which will include fact-based and scenario questions.
 When the interview is finished, your QP Officer will escort you from the room.
 After a discussion you will be asked to return and the assessors will tell you their decision.

 If you have satisfied the assessors, you are eligible for nomination to the Register of Eligible QPs of your professional body.
 Your QP Officer will write to you to confirm this and your QP certificate will follow (usually in two to three weeks as it is signed by all three professional bodies - please note recent working from home requirements have cause delays in signing certificates).

 If you have not satisfied the assessors, they will tell you why and will advise you on how to proceed.
 This will be confirmed in a letter.
 You can make another application when you and your sponsor feel that you have addressed the concerns of the assessors at your interview.